 EIGHT DAYS IN ARKANSAS

 I had only been in the state of Arkansas once before.
-It was almost 20 years ago, driving back from seminary with my wife, a 4-month-old Chris, a cat and a U-Haul trailer full of our stuff.
+It was about 20 years ago, driving back from seminary with my wife, a 4-month-old Chris, a cat and a U-Haul trailer full of our stuff.
 We drove through Little Rock and spent a day in Hot Springs before moving on.
 Now I was re-awakening to sights and sounds my brain had not heard over that score of time: the slight moisture on the skin from the afternoon sun, close rolling hills that embraced us into the lake which Camp Fermclift surrounded.
 The lake full of activity – geese, minute frogs, turtles – even snakes (I was told but thankfully I didn’t see one – at least in the water.)
 The little circles radiating on the water’s surface at evening were fish feeding on the insects and later – as the twilight deepened – the steady thrum of crickets and cicadas.

 This is where I spent eight days in my own comfortable, inauspicious room with a window looking out on that lake – about 25 other pastors and I. This was the CREDO conference which the Board of Pensions mostly underwrites for PCUSA pastors in mid-career to attend.
 CREDO is Latin for “I believe” – although we learned it is an anagram meaning “Clergy Reflection Education Development Opportunity.”
 I was able to come on a waiting list to this event which pastors must be invited to – and I was so blessed to be there.
 And why does the denomination put so much resources into this event?
 As we learned, simply a good investment for the need to keep people like ourselves, who labor in a spiritually, emotionally, physically demanding call in this day and age to stay healthy.
 I learned from my colleagues and from the team of excellent leaders how much ours is a public calling as much as it is a deep spiritual calling.
 This is a role that demands our deepest resources from all our human wells: from our minds, our hearts, our spirits, our emotions, our bodies.
 The statistics shared with us revealed how often pastoral burnout or washout plague denominations across the board.
 So – as I head to breakfast, chattering at the geese grazing the lawn and getting acquainted with other pastors serving from Florida to Idaho – I’m grateful to find myself here – chattering about common concerns, common fears, common ideas.